noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

   - one CIDR range that handles all i/o comms
   - one class B subnet per AZ per region
   - A default internet gateway attached to the VPC
+  - a default network ACL is created for your default Amazon VPC and is associated with all subnets.
   - default security group for instances launched within the VPC
 - non default: created by you; do not allow anything in or out without explicit configuration
   - have a choice for default or dedicated tenancy